AdobeDocs/workfront.de-DE/help/quicksilver/documents/adding-documents-to-workfront/remove-links-between-wf-and-doc-apps.md

 +++

-## Entfernen der Verknüpfung zwischen Workfront und Dropbox
+## Remove the link between Workfront and Dropbox

-1. Melden Sie sich bei Dropbox an.
+1. Log in to Dropbox.
-1. Klicken Sie oben rechts auf Ihr Profilbild und dann auf **Einstellungen**.
+1. Click your profile picture in the upper right corner, then click **Settings**.
-1. Klicken Sie auf **Verbundene Apps** und blättern Sie dann nach unten zu **Verknüpfte Apps**.
+1. Click the **Connected apps** tab, then scroll down to **Linked apps**.

-1. Klicken Sie auf **X** neben Workfront.
+1. Click the **X** next to Workfront.

-## Die Verknüpfung zwischen Workfront und Box entfernen
+## Remove the link between Workfront and Box

-1. Melden Sie sich bei Ihrem Box-Konto an.
+1. Log in to your Box account.
-1. Klicken Sie auf Ihr Profilbild in der oberen rechten Ecke.
+1. Click your profile picture in the upper right corner.
-1. Klicken Sie **Kontoeinstellungen**, dann auf die Registerkarte **Sicherheit**.
+1. Click **Account Settings**, then the **Security** tab.

-1. Suchen Sie **MyWorkfront** und klicken Sie auf das **X** unter „App vergessen“.
+1. Find **MyWorkfront** and click the **X** under Forget App.

-## Entfernen der Verknüpfung zwischen Workfront und Google Drive
+## Remove the link between Workfront and Google Drive

-1. Melden Sie sich bei Ihrem Google-Laufwerk an.
+1. Log in to your Google Drive.
-1. Klicken Sie oben rechts auf das Zahnradsymbol und dann auf **Einstellungen**.
+1. Click the gear icon in the upper right corner, then click **Settings**.
-1. Klicken Sie **der linken Seite auf** Apps verwalten“ und suchen Sie **Workfront** in der Liste.
+1. Click **Manage Apps** on the left side and find **Workfront** in the list.

-1. Klicken Sie im Dropdown-Menü Optionen auf **Verbindung zum Laufwerk trennen**.
+1. Under the Options drop-down menu, click **Disconnect from Drive**.

-## Entfernen der Links zwischen Workfront und anderen Dokumentenspeicheranbietern
+## Remove the links between Workfront and Other Document Storage Providers

-Sie müssen unser Supportteam anrufen, um Microsoft One Drive oder WebDAM von Workfront zu trennen.
+You must call our Support Team to disconnect Microsoft One Drive or WebDAM from Workfront.

-Informationen zur Kontaktaufnahme mit unserem Support-Team finden Sie unter [Kundensupport kontaktieren](../../workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md).
+For information about contacting our Support Team, see [Contact Customer Support](../../workfront-basics/tips-tricks-and-troubleshooting/contact-customer-support.md).